July 14, 2025

 Remember, this medium is made for the ear only.
 There are no visuals to help your listeners make sense of things.
 In that respect, try to keep things simple.
 This will depend on the type of show you’re creating, but in general, if a transition or sound effect doesn’t add anything to the story or topic, take it out.

-The best podcast editing software tools
+The best podcast editing tools

 Descript